kaltura/developer-platform/workflows/webvtt_captions/readme.md

 ```

 ## Uploading Captions - Send the WebVTT Data
 Now we'll use the newly created Upload Token to upload the WebVTT file.
+If you don't have an WebVTT file handy, you can [download one here](/assets/sample_captions.srt)

 ### API Call
 ```json